JunjieLeiCoe/causal_inferences_s2020/session2/assognment2_Junjie.md

 <h2 style="text-align: center;" markdown="5">2.
 Simulating t-tests under the null</h2>

-1. the probability that when given the null hypothesis is true and we still reject the null;
+1. $\textit{False-postive rate} \rightarrow $  the probability that when given the null hypothesis is true and we still reject the null;

    when it is refers to the process of generating sample data, it is the probability that this process rejects $H_{0}$ when the underlying $H_{0}$ simulated is true.